-Abstract: Component-based programming is nowadays widely recognized approach in software development.
-Still there are many open problems related to both technical and non-technical aspects of the components.
+Abstract: Component-based programming is now a widely recognized approach in software development.
+There remain many open problems related to both technical and non-technical aspects of the components.
 In this paper, we point out the problem of component identification.
-Since the components are usually binary units deployed in the system at run-time, we do not have the same insight to their characteristics as for software units that we manage at development time.
-This problem could be solved if the components had built in this information together with the binary code, which can be achieved by defining a standardized identification interface.
-As such interfaces do not exist in standard component models today, this concept is possible to use only with components built in-house.
-For external components, extensive tests can, to some extent, compensate the lack of information.
-To perform an efficient and yet a successful testing we must limit the number of test cases.
-Which parts of our system can be affected by introduction of a component, or by its updating?
+Since the components are usually binary units deployed in the system at run-time, we do not have the same insight into their characteristics as into those of the software units which we manage at development time.
+This problem could be solved if the components had this information integrated together with the binary code, which can be achieve by defining a standardized identification interface.
+As such interfaces do not exist in standard component models today, this concept can only be used with components built inhouse.
+For external components, extensive tests can, to some extent, compensate for the lack of information.
+To perform a successful testing efficiently we must limit the number of test cases.
+Which parts of our system can be affected by the introduction of a component, or by its updating?
 We can answer this if we can keep track of changes introduced in the system and their impact on the system.
-These problems are similar to the problems at development-time solved by Software Configuration Management (SCM) disciplines.
-In this paper we point out these problems and make proposals for their utilization at run-time using SCM principles.
+These problems are similar to the problems arising at development-time solved by Software Configuration Management (SCM) disciplines.
+In this paper we point out these problems and make proposals for their solutions at run-time using SCM principles.